pjsip/pjproject_docs/docs/source/get-started/posix/build_instructions.rst

 Features Customization
 ^^^^^^^^^^^^^^^^^^^^^^^

-With the new autoconf based build system, most configuration/customization can be specified as configure arguments.
+Configuration/customization can be specified as configure arguments.
 The list of customizable features can be viewed by running ``./configure --help``
 command: